How to Forgive Someone Who Has Hurt You — Even When You Don’t Feel Like it

 Fast forward to checking myself after my husband shared his heart.

 I took to heart what he said.
-I looked within, and finally decided to allow my feelings to match my choices.
+I looked within, and finally allowed God to work in my heart to have my feelings match my choices.
 To let forgiveness dictate my love and how I saw him, not my remembrance of his failures.

 That is what God does for us.
 He forgives us, then puts it behind Him.